Brandon-Rod/Brandon-Rod/README.md

 ### Download on the App Store: https://apple.co/39AcWtV

 ## Amiibo
-Amiibo is a SwiftUI app that fetches data from a RESTful API.
+An app that lets users search up Amiibo and add them to favorites.

 ![Amiibo-Home](https://user-images.githubusercontent.com/61842505/165664805-9fed488c-2df8-4755-99ab-4251bde180a4.png)